 - Auditory processing evaluations

-The program is designed to retrain the brain to recognize electrical sounds as opposed to previous acoustic sounds.
-It involves an intensive program for post-lingual patients.
+A program is designed to retrain the brain to recognize electrical sounds as opposed to previous acoustic sounds.
+It involves an intensive six to eight week program for post-lingual patients.
+Importance is placed on understanding abilities of familiar and non-familiar listeners.
+Additionally, family involvement is an integral part of the program and is highly encouraged and facilitated.

 - Auditory Training